lrodrigoaguado/oracle-xstream-connector-testing/README.md

 A comprehensive testing environment for the **Confluent Oracle XStream CDC Source Connector**, enabling real-time change data capture (CDC) from Oracle Database to Apache Kafka.

+## 📋 Disclaimer

+The code and/or instructions here available are NOT intended for production usage.
+It's only meant to serve as an example or reference and does not replace the need to follow actual and official documentation of referenced products.

 ## 📋 Overview

 This project provides a complete infrastructure for testing the Oracle XStream CDC Connector with various database changes and configurations.
 It combines: